 - For more information see the Smartraveller Online Registration webpage.

 - View the list of Australian Embassies, high commissions, consulates, multilateral missions and representative offices.

-Your family and friends are thinking of you, don't forget to give them a call!
+Another good idea: your family and friends are thinking of you – give them a call!